Getting Started

 When adding and editing redirects, the following validation rules apply:

-• Duplicate There can be only one redirect for the Source Queue.
-When attempting to add multiple redirects for the same source queue, an error message will be displayed: "Can not create redirect to queue QueueName as it already has a redirect.
-Provide a different queue or end the redirect."
+• Duplicate There can be only one redirect for a given source queue.
+When attempting to add multiple redirects for the same source queue, an error will occur.

-• Dependent Redirects can not be chained i.e., a destination queue in one redirect can not be used as the source queue for another redirect.
-For example, if there is a configured redirect that redirects messages from QueueA -> QueueB, there can not be a second rule that's configured to redirect from QueueB -> QueueC.
-An error message will be displayed when attempting to chain multiple redirects: "Failed to create a redirect, can not create a redirect to a queue that already has a redirect or is a target of a redirect."
+• Dependent Redirects cannot be chained i.e. a destination queue in one redirect cannot be used as the source queue for another redirect.
+For example, if there is a configured redirect that redirects messages from QueueA -> QueueB, there cannot be a second rule configured to redirect from QueueB -> QueueC.
+Attempts to create the second redirect will result in an error.

 Samples